rachelnicole/robokitty/README.md

 Push the button!

-The servo *should* turn and stop after 5 seconds.
+The servo *should* turn and stop.
 If it doesn't stop, you may need to tune your servo.
 If it has a trim pot, you can just turn until it stops.
 If it doesn't, you may need to open up the bottom of the servo and turn the little knob until it stops.
 If you can't figure it out, please feel free to [leave a comment here](https://github.com/rachelnicole/robokitty/issues/25) and I'll try and help you out as best as I can.
 I'm probably just as new to hardware as you are. :)

 ![Robokitty gif](robokitty-in-action.gif)